-This Appendix, originally issued in memo PPPL-EAD-4436, serves as a supplement to the NCSX Criteria - Section I - Structural Criteria.
+This Appendix, originally issued in memo PPPL-EAD-4436, dated February 22, 1993, serves as a supplement to the NCSX Criteria - Section 2 - Structural Criteria.
 It is intended to offer further clarification, interpretation, and commentary on its contents.
 Selected topics were chosen where questions have arisen and where some additional text would enhance and stress the intention of the Criteria.
 Numerical examples have also been added to illustrate the specific application of the Criteria.
 As NCSX progresses, additional commentary may be added on an as needed basis.